milessabin/shapeless/README.md

       HNil
 ```

+# Representation of case classes as `HLists`

-* A type representing an isomorphism between an arbitrary case class an
+A type representing an isomorphism between an arbitrary case class an
 `HList` composed of the case classes components.
 This has many
 applications including

-+ almost automatic derivation of type class instances for case classes
+* almost automatic derivation of type class instances for case classes
   given the instances for their components,

 ```scala